HSF/hsf.github.io/_gsocproposals/2022/proposal_ACTS_GPU_pipeline_optimization.md

 project: Acts
 year: 2022
 difficulty: high
-duration: 175
+duration: 300
 mentor_avail: June-August
 organization:
-  - LBNL
+  - LBL
 ---

 ## Description

 A Common Tracking Software ([Acts][Acts]) is a general tracking software toolkit for High Energy Physics experiments.
-The Acts collaboration has launched several R&D lines ([vecmem][vecmem], [detray][detray], and [traccc][traccc])
-for GPU acceleration by parallelizing the track reconstruction. vecmem is a memory management toolkit which provides users with convenient GPU interface. detray is a geometry builder which translates the CPU geometry into GPU one. traccc incorporates the other R&D lines to demonstrate GPU tracking pipeline which includes hit clusterization, seed finding, and Kalman filtering.
+In the upcoming High luminosity LHC experiments, the large number of particle interactions will significantly increase the track reconstruction time on CPUs.
+Therefore, the Acts collaboration has launched several GPU R&D lines ([vecmem][vecmem], [detray][detray], and [traccc][traccc]) to accelerate the track reconstruction: [vecmem][vecmem] is a memory management toolkit which provides users with convenient GPU interface. [detray][detray] is a geometry builder which translates the CPU geometry into GPU one.
+[traccc][traccc] incorporates the other R&D lines to demonstrate GPU tracking pipeline which includes hit clusterization, seed finding, and track fitting.

-The goal of project will be the acceleration of [traccc][traccc] GPU pipeline with CUDA API.
-The performance can be optimized by (1) selecting a proper caching allocator and (2) realizing multi-threaded environment with CUDA-MPS or Multi-Instance GPU (MIG).
+The goal of project will be the optimization of traccc GPU pipeline with CUDA API.
+The track reconstruction algorithms can be improved by multi-threading with CUDA-MPS and partitioning the GPU device with Multi-Instance GPU (MIG).
+The caching of event data model (EDM), which contains information on event, is also critical to the throughput.
+Their memory access or allocation in the GPU device can be optimized by using a proper caching allocator provided by vecmem.

-## Task Ideas

-* Benchmarking downstream caching allocators provided by [vecmem][vecmem] for [traccc][traccc] algorithms
-* Benchmarking the unified memory and device memory for CUDA memory allocation
-* Application of CUDA-MPS and MIG to the pipeline

 ## Expected Results

-We are expected to observe the actual acceleration of GPU pipeline, especially for CUDA API.
-The student is expected to create proper benchmark codes to demonstrate the performance.
+* Investigate how the throughput scales up with the number of threads used in CUDA-MPS.
+* Applying MIG to the modern NVIDIA GPUs.
+* Understand how the vecmem caching works in GPU and find the best caching allocator for EDM.
+* Create benchmarks codes for each tracking algorithm (hit clusterization, seed finding, and track fitting) to demonstrate the improvements from the above works

 ## Evaluation Task